Skip to main content

 When a three-year-old bites a friend at daycare or throws a toy at a sibling, it feels alarming.
 But physical aggression at this age is not a character flaw or a predictor of future violence.
 It is a communication strategy.
 Your child is saying something they do not yet have words for: I am frustrated.
 I am overwhelmed.
 I do not know what to do with this feeling.

-Research confirms that anger regulation develops significantly between ages three and six, with children gradually shifting from physical expression to verbal expression as their language skills expand.
-The children who made this shift most successfully were those whose caregivers consistently named emotions and offered alternative physical outlets.
+Research confirms that between ages three and six, children gradually shift from expressing anger with their bodies to expressing it with words as their language skills grow.
+The children who made this shift most successfully were those whose parents consistently named feelings out loud and offered safe physical outlets for the anger.

 What you might see at ages 3–5